bvluong/slouch/README.md

 ### Live Chat

 Slouch utilizes **Rails 5.0 Action Cables** to maintain a Websocket TCP connection allowing users to communicate in real time and receive notifications.
 As a user enters a chatroom, they will be automatically `subscribed` to the channel.
 After a message is created, our Action Cables will `broadcast` the message to every user currently subscribed to the chatroom channel.
-Once the message is received, **React** will update it's `store` and send new `props` to the chatroom component resulting in a re-render.
+Once the message is received, **React** will update it's `store` through it's diffing algorithm which compares the Virtual DOM with the Real DOM.

 ![live-chat](docs/images/typing.gif)